jmquigs/ModelMod/Docs/devguide/README.md

 particle effects.

 The program is essentially an alternate asset load pipeline.
-Other than input processing, it does not do any per-frame input processing.
+Other than input processing, it does not do any per-frame operations.
 Some future mod types may require that, however, specifically support for software-animated meshes (common in older games.)

-The remainder of this document describes the different phases of ModelMod.
+The remainder of this document describes build setup and the different phases of ModelMod.

 ## Injection
 ## Object Selection